vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/hostrule.md

  This property can be applied only for secure FQDNs and cannot be applied for insecure routes.
  The application profiles can be used for various HTTP/HTTP2 protocol settings.

+#### Express custom ICAP profile

+HostRule CRD can be used to express a single ICAP profile reference per host.
+The ICAP profile reference should have been created in the Avi Controller prior to this CRD creation.

+        icapProfile:
+        - avi-icap-ref

+ This property can be applied for both secure and insecure hosts via EVH parent and child Virtual Services, SNI child Virtual Services and dedicated VS's.
+ The [ICAP profile](https://avinetworks.com/docs/22.1/icap/) can be used for transporting HTTP traffic to 3rd party services for processes such as content sanitization and antivirus scanning.

 #### Express custom analytics profiles